Canning Tomato Sauce

 • Recipe adapted from Ball Canning Website.

-• Tomato sauce that has been canned in a water bath can last up to 18 months on a shelf in a cool and dry location.
+• Marinara sauce that has been canned in a water bath can last up to 18 months on a shelf in a cool and dry location.
 Be sure to label jars properly with the date.

 Nutrition